 - Ribs and webs: Increase local stiffness with minimal additional weight.

-- Embedded parts: Anchors, brackets, or frames in steel/aluminum for installation; in deconstruction these interfaces are decisive.
+- Embedded parts: Anchors, brackets, or frames in steel or aluminum for installation; in deconstruction these interfaces are decisive.

 - Curing: Adequate control of moisture and temperature promotes strength and durability.